CX-Box/cxbox-doc/docs/widget/type/form/form.md

 There are types of:

-* `constant title`: shows constant text. can be empty
+* `constant title`: shows constant text.
+* `constant title empty`: if you want to visually connect widgets by  them to be placed one under another
 * `calculated title`: shows value provided in hidden text field, e.g. it can be calculated based on business logic of application

 #### How does it look?